How To Grow Sunflower Microgreens At Home

 Have Some Fungus Among Us?

-Don't worry if you do have some fungus, we can nip it in the hyphae.
+Don’t worry if you have some fungus; we can nip it in the hyphae.

-As we mentioned, sunflower seeds often get a bit of fungus growing on them.
-If caught early, the fungus can be taken care of, and your tray of microgreens will go on to flourish.
+As we mentioned, sunflower seeds often have some fungus growing on them.
+If caught early, the fungus can be taken care of, and your tray of microgreens will flourish.

-The easiest way to take care of the fungus is to spray food grade hydrogen peroxide over the tray lightly.
+The easiest way to take care of the fungus is to lightly spray food-grade hydrogen peroxide over the tray.

 Once you spray the peroxide on the sprouting seeds, place the cover back on the tray and put them back into the blackout.

-Below are some before and after photos of a tray that was inflected with some fungus.
-As you can see, the peroxide took care of the fungus, and the seeds weren't harmed.
+Below are some before and after photos of a tray infected with fungus.
+As you can see, the peroxide took care of the fungus, and the seeds weren’t harmed.

 close-up of fungus in sunflower microgreen seeds